magento/knowledge-base/src/troubleshooting/general/paypal-payflow-pro-active-carding-activity.md

 These packages are compatible with the following Adobe Commerce deployments and versions:

-* Adobe Commerce versions: 2.1.x, 2.2.x, 2.3.x
+Adobe Commerce (all deployment methods) and Magento Open Source 2.1.x, 2.2.x, 2.3.x
-* Deployment methods: Magento Open Source and Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure

 Installation requires CLI commands to your Adobe Commerce instance.
 Developer assistance may be required.